Iheartweb/Lu/docs/getting_started.md

 ```
 **jQuery, Fiber, and Underscore are commonJS compliant.
 You could manage the loading of these libraries with inject.**

-The last script we need to add is a bootstrap and is disused in the next section.
+The last script we need to add is a bootstrap and is discussed in the next section.

 ```html
 <script src="[path_to_lu-config]"/>